 - This has less to do with security than just peace of mind.
 I try to clean the house thoroughly before I leave.
 Why?
 Because after a long trip away, I hate coming back to a filthy house.
 It’s a psychological thing.

 - Be sure to make sure that your pets are taken care of.
 Arrange for boarding or you can kill two birds with one stone (in a manner of speaking) by having someone to housesit and take care of your pets.
 This addresses the security issue and pet care.
 A living person is a good deterrent when trying to burglar-proof your home.
 A definite win-win providing that you really trust this person.
-Otherwise, it could be your worse nightmare if you come home to a wrecked semblance of your former home and all of your neighbors now hate you.
+Otherwise, it could be your worse nightmare if you come home to a wreckage and neighbors who hate you.

 - Stop buying groceries up to a week before you leave, especially perishables.
 It would be a shame to come back to a fridge full of spoiled food.
-Remember to take any leftover trash outside at the very least so that your nose won’t be greeted by decayed food remnants when you get home.
+Remember to take any leftover trash outside.
+That way, your nose won’t be greeted by decayed food remnants when you get home.

-- Reduce your heating bill by adjusting your thermostat to lower temps or conversely, your cooling bill by raising the thermostat depending on what time of the year it is when you take your trip.
+- Reduce your heating bill by adjusting your thermostat to lower temps.
+Or conversely, your cooling bill by raising the thermostat.
+You will save a bundle depending on what time of the year it is when you take your trip.

 - I like to pack the car with our luggage the night before when it’s nice and dark.
 When we get in the car to leave the next day, no one is the wiser about what our plans are.

 Good perimeter lighting is a great way to burglar-proof your home